azieltagoe/degen.sol-metacrafters/README.md

 5. transferFrom: Transfers tokens from a specified address to another address, using the allowance mechanism.
 6. burn: Destroys a specified amount of tokens from the caller's balance.
 7. mint: Creates new tokens and assigns them to a specified address (only callable by the contract owner).
-8. buyGun: Allows the caller to purchase a "gun" by spending 500 DEGEN tokens.
+8. redeemGun: Allows the caller to redeem a "gun" by spending 500 DEGEN tokens.
-9. reload: Allows the caller to reload ammo by spending 100 DEGEN tokens (only if they own a gun and have enough tokens).
+9. redeemreload: Allows the caller to reload ammo by spending 100 DEGEN tokens (only if they own a gun and have enough tokens).

 Contract deployed on Avalanche Fuji testnet